pd/rack-schema/README.md

 use Rack::Schema, validate_schemas: false
 ~~~~

+### Swallow Links
 If you are running the `rack-schema` response validator in a
 production environment -- which you probably *shouldn't* be doing --
-you don't want to actually expose the `describedby` link header
+and you don't want to actually expose the `describedby` link header
 entries to the world, you can tell `rack-schema` to remove them from
 the responses after using them: